Find Jobs, Internships, and Grad Schools

 The Americans with Disabilities Act (ADA) prohibits discrimination against a qualified individual with a disability with regard to job application processes, hiring, training, employment privileges, advancement, firing, and more.
 This includes someone with a documented physical or mental impairment limiting at least one major life activity; it involves visible disabilities like paralysis but also invisible ones such as anxiety disorders, diabetes, or epilepsy.
 Self-identifying or disclosing a disability to a potential employer is a personal decision, and it is not illegal to withhold the information if that's your preference.
 However, if reasonable accommodations, which employers legally must provide, are necessary for you to complete the functions of the position or application process, you may need to self-disclose a disability to receive an accommodation.

-• Accommodations - New professionals with disabilities should carefully think through what is needed to function optimally on the job prior to the hiring process.
+• Job Accommodation Network - New professionals with disabilities should carefully think through what is needed to function optimally on the job prior to the hiring process.
 Most accommodations cost less than $500.
 Employers can receive tax incentives for accommodation costs.

 • Job Applicants and the Americans with Disabilities Act - This link provides valuable info on discussing disability and accommodation with a potential employer, being qualified for a job, reasonable accommodations, etc.